coder/coder-logstream-kube/README.md

 This ensures all pod events will be sent during initialization and startup.

+## How?

+Kubernetes provides an [informers](https://pkg.go.dev/k8s.io/client-go/informers) API that streams pod and event data from the API server.

+`coder-logstream-kube` listens for pod creation events with containers that have the `CODER_AGENT_TOKEN` environment variable set.
+All pod events are streamed as logs to the Coder API using the agent token for authentication.

 ## Custom Certificates

 - [`SSL_CERT_FILE`](https://go.dev/src/crypto/x509/root_unix.go#L19): Specifies the path to an SSL certificate.